csu/encryptFS/README.md

 Quick high level overview:

 1. You have some files `abc`, `123`, `asdf`.
 2. You make an encryptFS in a directory and add all three files.
-You end up with an encrypted index file and randomly generated filenames (e.g. `e4e90f66761a0ddf52ec47e3d9f1851e3e2304b2b9abd6ae0f818cafa26d56a0`).
+You end up with an encrypted index file and three files with randomly generated names (e.g. `e4e90f66761a0ddf52ec47e3d9f1851e3e2304b2b9abd6ae0f818cafa26d56a0`).
 3. Later, you can open the existing encryptFS and decrypt your files back.

 Some quick points: